-< Edit WAN Interface General VLAN 802.1p Name Ethernet (0~4094) Туре 802.1q Mode Bridge MTU MTU 1500 Cancel Apply
+< Edit WAN Interface General VLAN 802.1p Name (0~4094) Ethernet Туре 802.1q Mode Bridge MTU 1500 MTU Cancel Apply

-Figure 85 Network Setting > Broadband > Add or Edit New WAN Interface (Bridge Mode)
+Figure 122 Network Setting > Broadband > Add or Edit New WAN Interface (Bridge Mode)

-Table 31 Network Setting > Broadband > Add or Edit New WAN Interface (Bridge Mode)
+Table 59 Network Setting > Broadband > Add or Edit New WAN Interface (Bridge Mode)

 LABEL DESCRIPTION General Click this switch to enable the interface.
 Name Enter a service name of the connection.
-You can use up to 15 alphanumeric (0-9, a-z, A-Z) and special characters except ["], ['], ['], [<], [>], [^], [\$], [\$], [\$], or [;].
-Spaces are allowed.
-This field is read-only is you are editing the WAN interface. Туре This field shows Ethernet and indicates an Ethernet connection.
+You can use up to 15 alphanumeric (0-9, a-z, A-Z) and special characters except $["], ['], [<], [>], [^], [$], [], [$], [], [$], or [;].
+Spaces are allowed.$ This field is read-only is you are editing the WAN interface. Туре This field shows Ethernet and indicates an Ethernet connection.
 This field is read-only is you are editing the WAN interface.
 Mode Select Bridge when your ISP provides you more than one IP address and you want the connected computers to get individual IP address from ISP's DHCP server directly.
 If you select Bridge , you cannot use routing functions, such as QoS, Firewall, DHCP server and NAT on traffic from the selected LAN ports.
 VLAN Click this switch to enable VLAN on this WAN interface.
 802.1p IEEE 802.1p defines up to 8 separate traffic types by inserting a tag into a MAC-layer frame that contains bits to define class of service.
 Select the IEEE 802.1p priority level (from 0 to 7) to add to traffic through this connection.
 The greater the number, the higher the priority level.
 802.1q Type the VLAN ID number (from 0 to 4094) for traffic through this connection.
+MTU MTU Enter the MTU (Maximum Transfer Unit) size for traffic through this connection.
 Cancel Click Cancel to exit this screen without saving any changes.
 Apply Click Apply to save your changes.

-7.3 Cellular Backup
+7.4 Cellular Backup